 Like any good project, it all started on Pinterest where I found this image from Bells and Whistles.
 Hellllooo gorgeous.

 As soon as I saw it I knew this would be my inspiration.
-I just had to figure out how to make it.
-I had a pretty good idea of the how, I just wasn’t quite sure about what type of wood I should use.
+Now, I just had to figure out how to make it.
 I was chatting with some of my bloggy friends and telling them my idea, and one of them shared this post with me from Mandi over at Vintage Revivals.
 Goddess of all DIY.
 I love and follow her but somehow missed this post.
 It was essentially the same concept for what I wanted to make and as I kept reading, I realized she was inspired by the same exact space, just a different photo.
 Turns out I was just a year and a half late to the game 😉